zsparal/api-documentation/source/payments/build-your-own-checkout.rst

    :class: boxed-in-dark-mode

 For the credit card payment method, you can fully embed the credit card input fields while staying PCI-DSS-compliant using Mollie Components.
-Please refer to the guide on :doc:`Mollie Components </components/overview>` for more information on how to integrate.
+Refer to the guide on :doc:`Mollie Components </components/overview>` for more information on how to integrate.

 .. _embedding-issuer-selection: